Sindex42/orthogonal-quest/README.md

 [Code Climate](https://codeclimate.com/) | Automated code review for code quality and complexity [Pylint](https://www.pylint.org/) | Source-code, bug and quality checker for Python [Autopep8](https://github.com/hhatto/autopep8) | A tool that automatically formats Python code to conform to the PEP 8 style guide

-## Learning log

-To see a log of our learnings throughout this project, please refer to our project [wiki](https://github.com/Sindex42/super-slack-bros/wiki)

 ## How to Contribute